Bridging Functional and Representational Similarity via Usable Information: What information is encoded

 \section{\emph{What} information is encoded}

-In this section, we focus on defining similarity solely in terms of \emph{what} information the representations encode.
+In this section, we focus on defining similarity\footnote{With a slight abuse of notation to fit established literature nomenclature, we use the term \textit{similarity} throughout this section to denote a state of \textit{perfect equivalence} (i.e., zero conditional mutual information).
+We bridge this strict theoretical condition to practical, continuous metrics in Section~\ref{sec:how}.} solely in terms of \emph{what} information the representations encode.
 Crucially, since all our definitions are grounded in information theory, we abstract away from \emph{how} this information is represented—a question addressed later in Section~\ref{sec:how}.
 The main results of this section are derived in Appendix \ref{app:proofs}